 Regardless, what is clear is that the Septuagint appears flawed in verse 6.
 It refers to an Angel / Messenger which is apparently missing in the original, as reflected by the Dead Sea Scrolls Isaiah.
-The Septuagint also drops Mighty God and Everlasting Father (Masoretic text) as well as Ad or Jerusalem (the Dead Sea Scroll text) The Septuagint does show, however, an emphasis on his "name" which will take upon importance as we proceed.
+The Septuagint also drops Mighty God and Everlasting Father (Masoretic text) as well as Ad or Jerusalem (the Dead Sea Scroll text).
+The Septuagint does show, however, an emphasis on his "name" which will take up importance as we proceed.

 Soncino Press 1950: Latest Jewish Translation

-The modern Jewish versions below emphasize in 9:6 that the NAME of the child is being identified which is a slightly different from the Abegg Flint DSS which says "he will be called."
+The modern Jewish versions below emphasize in 9:6 that the NAME of the child is being identified which is slightly different from the Abegg Flint DSS which says "he will be called."
 Yet, that difference in translation below is key to interpreting the Masoretic version more correctly.